w3c/secure-payment-confirmation/security-privacy-questionnaire.md

 * Intended payee

-This information is displayed to the user in the user agent's native UI when this credential is exercised via Payment Request API.
-It could be spoofed by the merchant, however the issuing bank that receives the assertion will be able to detect this and reject the payment (and take action against the merchant as appropriate).
+This information is displayed to the user in the user agent's native UI when this credential is exercised.
+If the merchant provides incorrect or fraudulent data to the API for confirmation by the user, the Relying Party can detect this when validating the assertion and reject the transaction.

 ## 12. What temporary identifiers might this this specification create or expose to the web?